PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-09 17:27:46
+Last updated: 2024-04-09 17:28:19
-Random Quote: Guard: "Inmate, step away from the machine."Larry: "He just called you 'inmate'."Guard: "You too, sir."Larry: "Sorry." - Larry Bloom
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher